jorqueraquentin-lang/MagicOptimizer/README.md

 Build once, ship smart.
 MagicOptimizer audits your project, recommends safe improvements, and helps you apply and verify changes — all inside UE.

-— UE 5.6 — Working Plugin Shell — MIT —
+— UE 5.6 — Working Plugin Shell —

 This plugin is a copyrighted product of Perseus XR PTY LTD.